What Is Next For The #MeToo Movement?

 Raghu also pointed out how sexual harassment is pervasive across all fields of employment and noted the difficult situation of service industry employees, who often encounter harassment from customers or clients.

-With generally over 20,000 tweets everyday, #MeToo is used most frequently for sharing personal experience about sexual assault in order to change behavior.
+With generally over 20,000 tweets every day, #MeToo is used most frequently for sharing personal experiences about sexual assault in order to change behavior.
 Singh noted that “social media is a great tool for maintaining momentum until change occurs,” so if the movement wants to maintain momentum, activists will need to continue producing change.

 After the panelists finished their presentations, Prof. Tannen opened up the talk for questions from the audience.
 One person asked about the efficacy of different training, and Feldblum noted that oftentimes employers don’t address whether the training is effective because they might be legally liable if they discover their training is ineffective.